shreyasaha1997/ECE276A_Project1/README.md

-All the data is preprocessed and stored in the data folder.
-The outouts are stored inside the data/<dataset_number>/logs folder.
+All the data is preprocessed and stored in https://drive.google.com/file/d/1UqiGLL_FXXKng7uj4LWk4j_hr_7lNUDX/view?usp=sharing.
+Please download and unzip the file.
+The outputs will be stored inside the data/<dataset_number>/logs folder.

 These are the commands to run the code.
 Added for every dataset for convenience -